viktor-2019/VerticalSlider/README.md

 # VerticalSlider
-A simple vertical slider for illustration only
+A simple vertical slider for illustration only.